awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 If your container instance was launched with a Linux variant of the Amazon ECS\-optimized AMI, you can set these environment variables in the `/etc/ecs/ecs.config` file and then restart the agent\.
 You can also write these configuration variables to your container instances with Amazon EC2 user data at launch time\.
 For more information, see [Bootstrapping Container Instances with Amazon EC2 User Data](bootstrap_container_instance.md)\.

-If you are manually starting the Amazon ECS container agent \(for non\-Amazon ECS\-optimized AMIs\), you can use these environment variables in the docker run command that you use to start the agent with the syntax `--env=VARIABLE_NAME=VARIABLE_VALUE`\.
+If you are manually starting the Amazon ECS container agent \(for non Amazon ECS\-optimized AMIs\), you can use these environment variables in the docker run command that you use to start the agent\.
+Use these variables with the syntax `--env=VARIABLE_NAME=VARIABLE_VALUE`\.
 For sensitive information, such as authentication credentials for private repositories, you should store your agent environment variables in a file and pass them all at one time with the `--env-file path_to_env_file` option\.

 **Topics**
 + [Available Parameters](#ecs-agent-availparam)